 Research and/or Creative Works

 Research in the Waterman group applies the synthesis of novel inorganic and organometallic systems to define new reactivity and catalysis.
 Students will have the opportunity to prepare and fully characterize new complexes through a variety of spectroscopic techniques (e.g., NMR, IR, UV-vis, EPR), X-ray crystallography, and analytical methods.
 These complexes are frequently air-sensitive, and students learn to manipulate the complexes using high-vacuum and Schlenk techniques or in a glovebox.
-These complexes will target the catalysis of chemically important processes such as bond-forming and selective oxidation reactions.
+These complexes will target the catalysis of chemically important processes such as bond-forming catalysis and selective oxidation reactions.
 A few examples of our work follow.

 A key reaction in element-element bond formation is dehydrocoupling, where two molecules with element-hydrogen bonds formally exchange E–H bonds to form E–E and H–H bonds.
 Dehydrocoupling is a very clean and efficient reaction taking often commercially available starting materials and providing element-element bonds with hydrogen (H2) as the only byproduct.
 However, for many elements this reaction is not facile, and a catalyst is needed.
-We have found that zirconium complexes supported by triamidoamine ligands such as (N3N = N(CH2CH2NSiMe3)33-) are effective for dehydrocoupling a range of primary and secondary phosphines.
-Through careful mechanistic study, we have determined that this catalysis proceeds via σ-bond metathesis steps as shown to the right.
+We have considered dehydrocoupling as a route to new molecules and materials.

 Using this knowledge we are applying this system to catalyze other element-element bond formation reactions.
-Using the predictive power of our sigma-bond metathesis-based mechanism, we have recently demonstrated selective P-Si and P-Ge bond formation using our zirconium catalysts, and in a simple periodic analogy, we have shown, for the first time, that catalytic dehydrocoupling of arsines is possible.
+The predictive power of prior mechanistic study allowed us to demonstrate that other bond formation reactions are possible.
+For example, and in a simple periodic analogy, we have shown, for the first time, that catalytic dehydrocoupling of arsines is possible.
 Our continued efforts in this area are directed at addressing questions in molecular synthesis, materials science, and energy.